makerdao/mips/MIP41/MIP41c4-Subproposals/MIP41c4-SP28.md

 I feel honoured of belonging to the small bunch of people that believe that Blockchain can change the whole world we are living in.

-Currently I am restricted to recruitment but **in the future I am planning to expand Maker Talent Core Unit into other areas** impacting onboarding, training, contributor experience, retention and many more more.
+Currently I am restricted to recruitment but **in the future I am planning to expand Maker Talent Core Unit into other areas** impacting onboarding, training, contributor experience, retention and many more.

-### Core Unit ID

-Maker Talent: MT-001

-### Facilitator name and information

-Discord: @manomad#0321
-Github: @manomad
-Forum: @manomad

-- Additionally it must contain the Facilitators Ethereum address used for Budget Implementation control and other authorizations. (we need this)

 ### Facilitator Commitment